 How to obtain Student Environmental Sustainability Funds for your project, in four easy steps!

 Step 1: Submit a Letter of Intent (LOI)

 The LOI is reviewed by the Associated Student Government representative for Social Responsibility.
 The Letter of Intent prepares the Office of Sustainability and SESF for proposals, and helps the Office provide applicants with advice and assistance for navigating the application process.
 Be sure to submit well in advance.
 The last LOIs are due TWO WEEKS prior to the committee meeting.
 Please click on the link below to access the Letter of Intent Form below.

-After submitting an LOI, it will be reviewed by the ASG representative and the Office of Sustainability.
-Applicants will then be sent follow-up guidance or a the application materials.
+After submitting an LOI, it will be reviewed by the ASG Social Responsibility representative and the Office of Sustainability.
+Applicants will then be sent follow-up guidance or the application materials.
 Application materials include the following: